Music & Its Role in Birthing a Revolution

 From all corners of the continent, we are witnessing an uprising of musicians lending their voice, singing against the evil of the state with catchy beats of Afro pop embedded with subliminal messages.

-is a form of language, a type of communication, a spiritual force, an aesthetic or artistic expression, social ritual, entertainment and recreational activity, and is sociopolitically catalytic.
+Music is a form of language, a type of communication, a spiritual force, an aesthetic or artistic expression, social ritual, entertainment and recreational activity, and is sociopolitically catalytic.

-It was Amiri Baraka that said: “The new Black theater of the Black Arts Movement “should force change, it should be change and so too should the be a force for, as well as posit and prefigure, a revolutionary transformation of aesthetics and artistry.”
+It was Amiri Baraka that said: “The new Black theater of the Black Arts Movement “should force change, it should be change and so too should the music be a force for, as well as posit and prefigure, a revolutionary transformation of aesthetics and artistry.”

-Revolutionary is one that challenges artists, audiences and the art form itself and should never be complacent, as it is revolutionary in both content and form, and beyond as well.
+Revolutionary music is one that challenges artists, audiences and the art form itself and should never be complacent, as it is revolutionary in both content and form, and beyond as well.

-From Miriam Makeba’s warning to the apartheid government of South Africa, to the legendary Fela – Anikulapo Kuti’s brazen attack on the government, has been used as a tool to challenge oppression.
+From Miriam Makeba’s warning to the apartheid government of South Africa, to the legendary Fela – Anikulapo Kuti’s brazen attack on the government, music has been used as a tool to challenge oppression.

 As Fela‘s biographer, Carlos Moore said: “Until his last breath, Fela was a proud thorn in the flesh of every military or civilian despot that occupied the revolving presidential chair in Nigeria, a distinction that made his position nearly untenable.
-His ’s effectiveness came from the fact that it often consisted of a militant message couched in uplifting form.
+His music’s effectiveness came from the fact that it often consisted of a militant message couched in uplifting form.
 Fela’s lyrics were the iron fist in the velvet glove and the fact that he mainly chose to sing in pidgin English was one reason he became so popular not just across Nigeria but in other African countries, too.”

 In Uganda, musician Bobi Wine’s popularity amongst his loyalists earned him the “Ghetto King” name and an electoral position as a lawmaker won in 2017 after he beat out the ruling party and opposition candidate to win a parliamentary seat.